 Besan Ladoo is the most popular Indian sweet to make during the festive season.
-You need just a few ingredients such as gram flour, ghee, and sugar to make these amazing melt-in-the-mouth dessert balls.
-Make this decadent sweet with this easy fail-proof recipe!
+You just need a few ingredients, such as gram flour, ghee, and sugar, to make these melt-in-the-mouth dessert balls.
+Make this decadent sweet with this easy, fail-proof recipe!

 The Indian festive season is filled with lots of fun and food!
 We make lots of sweets and snacks at this time.

-Ladoos are a popular Indian sweet.
-They are basically sweet balls, and there is a huge variety of ladoos in India - Besan Ladoo, Coconut Ladoo, Rava Ladoo, Chocolate Ladoo, Motichoor Ladoo....the list is endless.
+Ladoos are a popular Indian sweet to make during festivals.
+They are basically sweet balls, and there is a vast variety of ladoos in India – Besan Ladoo, Coconut Ladoo, Rava Ladoo, Chocolate Ladoo, Motichoor Ladoo….the list is endless.

 What is Besan Ladoo?

-Besan ladoo is made with gram flour, which is called besan in Hindi.
-Gram flour is the flour made from split yellow bengal gram, also called Chana Dal in Hindi.
-Just for reference, chickpea flour is different and made with white whole chickpeas or garbanzo beans.
+Besan ke laddu is made with gram flour, called besan in Hindi.
+Gram flour is flour made from split yellow Bengal gram, also called Chana Dal in Hindi.
+Just for reference, chickpea flour is different and made from white whole chickpeas, also called garbanzo beans.

-These ladoos are already healthy and nutritious, as they are made with gram flour.
+These ladoos are already nutritious, as they are made with gram flour.
 You can add chopped nuts and reduce sugar to make these even more nutritious.

 More recipes with gram flour – Besan Halwa, Besan Barfi, Khandvi, Khaman, and Magas.